The First Team to be announced for The Ocean Race Europe

 A total of 2.5 million people visited the Race Villages during the 2017-18 event, getting a first-hand taste of the action.
 Millions more followed the race action on digital platforms, television and via the news as the race set new benchmarks for international coverage, including live transmission from the boats even from places such as the Southern Ocean.

-Two classes of boat will compete in the 2021-22 edition of the race.
+Two classes of boat will compete in the next edition of the race.
 New to the race are the high-tech, foiling IMOCA 60 boats.
 Whilst the traditional one-design VO65 fleet will continue their legacy by taking part in their third lap of the planet.

 Following the success of our ground-breaking and award-winning sustainability efforts in the last race, sustainability will continue to be a core value of the race as we go forward, as we redouble our efforts to restore ocean health and lead, inspire and engage on this critical issue at every available opportunity we can in both the lead up to the race and over the event itself too.